Product DesignerPride FamilyLaunched

-Designing a coherent, accessible site for an LGBTQIA+ nonprofit.
-From sitemap through to a responsive build with working donation and authentication flows.
-Through Develop for Good, I worked with a PM, TPM, designers, and engineers to refine key flows, incorporate usability feedback, and support a maintainable WordPress launch.
+Designing a coherent, accessible site for an LGBTQIA+ nonprofit, from sitemap through a 32-component design system to a responsive build with working donation and authentication flows.

 Team